lenon/ansible-davmail/README.md

 * [Ansible][ansible].
 * An Outlook mail server.

+### Gmail users

+Gmail no longer accepts POP3 connections with self-signed SSL certs.
+So you must have a certificate issued by a Certificate Authority (CA).

 ## Usage

 Run the following command (as root on your VPS) to create a PKCS12 key: